top of page

 Why This Matters

 I actually found out about WitCon through a LinkedIn post from someone in my network who I had seen present previously at another conference.
 He shared his recommendation and encouraged others to apply.
-I wouldn't have known about the opportunity if I hadn't been actively engaged on LinkedIn, following people doing work I admired, and staying open to possibilities.
+I wouldn't have known about the opportunity if I hadn't been actively engaged on LinkedIn, following people doing the work I admired, and staying open to possibilities.

 That's the thing about building a business around something you care about: you have to be willing to put yourself out there.
 You have to be willing to apply, even when you're not sure you're "ready."
 Staying connected to communities is how opportunities show up.